Skip to Page Content

 "Practice" means working on skills for a particular sport within a single team at a Member School as guided by coaches and includes team workouts and inner-team scrimmages.

-"Qualified Healthcare Professional" means a Doctor of Medicine (MD); a Doctor of Osteopathic Medicine (DO); or a school nurse, nurse practitioner, physician assistant, or athletic trainer.
-Qualified Healthcare Professionals shall be licensed by their state and in good standing with the State of Delaware.
+"Qualified Healthcare Provider" means a Doctor of Medicine (MD), a Doctor of Osteopathic Medicine (DO), a Physician Assistant, an Advanced Practice Registered Nurse, athletic trainer, or sports physical therapist who is trained and experienced in the evaluation, management, and care of concussions or a licensed psychologist with training in neuropsychology and in the evaluation and management of concussions.
+Qualified Healthcare Providers shall be licensed by their state and in good standing with the State of Delaware.

 "Scrimmage" means an informal competition between schools in which a final score is not kept, the time periods are permitted to be modified, the results of the competition are not reported to the media, the coaches are permitted to interrupt the play to provide instruction, and the competition is strictly for practice purposes.